60+ Fun and Free Things to Do in Atlanta

 Oakland Cemetery – Tours and walks through the cemetery reveal the rich history behind each gravestone.
 Maynard Jackson, Atlanta’s first African-American major and Margaret Mitchell, author of “Gone with the Wind” are both buried here.

-Noah’s Ark Animal Sanctuary – Visit animals at this free, small-scale zoo in Locust Grove which includes the BLT trio–a bear, lion and tiger who live together.
+Noah’s Ark Animal Sanctuary – Visit farm and exotic animals at this free sanctuary in Locust Grove.

-Movies in the Park – In the summertime, Atlanta has lots of places where families can see free movies like “Movies in Central Park” at Atlantic Station, “Movies on the Town” at Town Brookhaven, and “Dodd After Dark” at Bobby Dodd Stadium.
+Movies in the Park – In the summertime, Atlanta has lots of places where families can see free movies like “Movies in Central Park” at Atlantic Station and “Movies on the Town” at Town Brookhaven.

 Dunwoody Nature Center – Kids can climb trees, slide down the great playground, play with the frogs or romp up the river bank at this 22-acre preserve.